princetanwar/eslint-poc/readme.md

 answer. eslint use AST (abstract syntax tree) to scan the code and then run it's matcher against the AST to find code volition

-below are some tool the use AST
+below are some tool the use AST.
     webpack
     babel.js
     linters